duleorlovic/blog/_posts/2016-04-20-bundler-bower-gulp-npm-yarn-webpack-tips.markdown

 webpack # not recomended to use as global
 ~~~

-Entry point is module for which webpack start building out dependency graph and
+Entry point is module for which webpack start building out dependency graph
-create bundles.
+(search for imports, requires, defines) and create bundles.
 Output is where to emit the bundles (default `path` is `./dist`).
 Loader is used to process webpack modules (files that use `import`, `require()`,
 `@import`, `url()`) and use coffescript, typescript, sass processors.
 It has